jvo203/fits_web_ql/README.md

 cargo run --features=server --release

+or if you need to specify an alternative HTTP port

+cargo run --features=server --release -- --port 8000

 # WARNING

 on some systems, i.e. CentOS 6, the executing the command below may be needed as otherwise Rust's cargo will not find the local version of the libvpx